Ganden to Samye

 From the turn-off to Yamalung the walking trail is a full-fledged motorable road and the valley much wider.
 In 15mins, you will reach a bridge; the road now sticks to the west side of the valley all the way to Samye, a 3.5hr walk.
 20mins from the bridge you will come to the village of Nyango with its substantially built stone houses.
 A big tributary stream, entering from the northwest, joins the Samye Valley here.

 30mins’ walk past Nyango is the village of Wango and, 1hr beyond it, the hamlet of Pisha.
 From the lower end of Pisha, a hill can be seen in the middle of the mouth of the Samye Valley.
-This is Hepo Ri, one of Tibet’s most scared mountains.
-The entire lower Samye Valley—a tapestry of fields, woods and villages—can be seen from Pisha.
+This is Hepo Ri, one of Tibet’s most sacred mountains.
+The entire lower Samye Valley—a tapestry of fields, woods, and villages—can be seen from Pisha.

 15mins past Pisha a ridge spur called Dragmar meets the trail.
 On the ridge is the partially rebuilt palace where King Trisong Detsen is said to have been born.
 Formerly a lavish temple, it now stands empty.